wanrongyang/wanrongyang.github.io/_pages/about.md

 # ✨ About me

 Hi, this Wanrong.
 Welcome to my wonderland!
-Currently, I am a PhD student in computer science at [EPSRC Centre for Doctoral Training (CDT) in Distributed Algorithm](https://www.liverpool.ac.uk/distributed-algorithms-cdt/), Which is a fansnating place to generate future leader in data science and arifical intelligence.
-Before this, I obtained my bechelor's degree in Biomedical Engineering with the highest honor from joint education of [Shenzhen Institute of Adcanced Technology(SIAT), University of Chinese Academy of Sciences(UCAS)](https://www.siat.ac.cn/) and
+Currently, I am a PhD student in computer science at [EPSRC Centre for Doctoral Training (CDT) in Distributed Algorithm](https://www.liverpool.ac.uk/distributed-algorithms-cdt/), Which is a fascinating place to generate future leader in data science and artificial intelligence.
+Before this, I obtained my bachelor's degree in Biomedical Engineering with the highest honor from joint education of [Shenzhen Institute of Advanced Technology(SIAT), University of Chinese Academy of Sciences(UCAS)](https://www.siat.ac.cn/) and
 [Chongqing University of Technology(CQUT)](https://www.cqut.edu.cn/).
 During my undergraduate study, with the supervision of Dr.Wang Li and Dr.Shengping Liu, I focused on medical signal processing and electronic nose.
 After that, I was supervised by [Dr.Yihang Zhou](https://scholar.google.com/citations?user=l_O7i1oAAAAJ&hl=en), [Dr.Haifeng Wang](https://scholar.google.com/citations?user=Ao4Q2uAAAAAJ&hl=zh-CN) and [Dr.Dong Liang](https://scholar.google.com/citations?user=3cAJWoIAAAAJ&hl=zh-CN) to conduct MR-guided radiotherapy in prostate cancer and AI for fast MR imaging in SIAT.
 Now, I am supervised by [Dr.Dominik Wojtczak](https://www.csc.liv.ac.uk/~dominik/) and [Dr.Sven Schewe](https://www.liverpool.ac.uk/computer-science/staff/sven-schewe/),